gcdevops/strategie-devops-strategy/Content/MandateProposals/RemyProposal_TeamCharter.md

 ## Governance and Assurance
 ### Governance
-The governance of the IT Strategy will be directed by the Director General of Strategy, Architecture, and Business Relations.
+The governance of the IT Strategy will be generally directed by the Director General of Strategy, Architecture, and Business Relations (SABR).
+More specific directions will come from community engagement, TBS Digital Policy, ESDC Service Transformation Goals, and industry foresight.

+The team will engage periodically with the following communities:
+- GCDevOps
+- ESDC IT Research
+- ...

+The decisions will be made based on peer-reviewed of artefacts and ratification of such artefacts by the DG Strategy, Architecture, and Business Relations.

 ### Assurance
+The IT Strategy team will act as change agents to initiate the execution of the IT Strategies, identifying resistance and opportunities.
+IT Strategies will have considered the organizational current culture.
+Where resistance to change falls outside of the team's authority, escalation to the DG SABR will be used via briefing notes identifying the issue and recommendations.

+Community engagement and relationships will be key to the success of IT Strategies.
+The team will foster strong relationship with the communities mentioned above to seek broad community support (bottom up approach) before strategies can be proposed to senior management (top down approach).

+The IT Strategy team will assure it does not fall within the ivory tower trap by adhering to the concept of [the strategy is getting it done](https://twitter.com/AlexBenay/status/962712226741268480) and developing strategies for carving out space for the community to innovate.